-NCERT solutions class 8 science chapter 15 some natural phenomena is provided here so that students can understand the concepts of the chapter in an interactive way.
-The NCERT solutions for class 8 science chapter 15 some natural phenomena is one of the most common topics in class 8 final examination.
-The NCERT solutions for class 8 science chapter 15 is prepared by expert teachers in such a way that students understand the chapter effectively.
-Check the NCERT solutions for class 8 science chapter 15 given below.
+NCERT solutions class 8 science chapter 15 some natural phenomena is provided here so that students can clear their doubts and understand the concepts of the chapter in an interactive way.
+These solutions can help students to answer the most common questions in class 8 final examination.
+The NCERT solutions for class 8 science for this chapter is prepared by expert teachers in such a way that students understand the chapter effectively.
+The topics covered in the chapter are:

 Q.1.
 Identify the one which does not charge by friction that easily?

 (ii) A woolen cloth